FVLMS/2026-ongoing-competency/docs/how-to-create-test.md

 2. On the General page: Edit the Title, Description, and Instructions
     - Optional: Adjust Attempts Allowed, Review options, and Lockout
 3. On the Structure page: edit the Test Details (if desired), remove the Placeholder question, add the questions you previously created
+    1. Click the *Add Question* button on the Section
+    2. Search for your Category title to filter the question list.
+When creating the questions you should used a Category that matches your test title (see above).
+    3. Click the *Add All # Questions* button
-4. Save the Test without changing availability or pricing
+5. Save the Test without changing availability or pricing

 ### To create a test from scratch: